redlink-gmbh/stanza-server/README.md

 For now it only downloads the German and English models are downloaded when it starts.
 * Dependency annotations are not supported yet
 * The analysis pipeline is currently hardcoded.
 One could make this configurable
-* Concurrency: We need to sync the process method as stanza does not support concurrent analysis